Temachtili/Data-Structures/README.md

 # Data-Structures
-Collection of main data structures on python, created from scratch without using libraries
+Collection of main data structures, created on python from scratch without using libraries